agualde/Shopping-Cart/README.md

 After adding the devise gem for authentication a boolean value is added to the User model table named "admin".

-The gem "rails_admin" was added to allow users marked as admins to access full CRUD capabilities from a panel found at the root URL ending in "/admin".
-A user without the true boolean value in this position will get redirected to the root_path
+The gem "rails_admin" and "rails_admin_import" were added to allow users marked as admins to access full CRUD capabilities over users and products either individually or from a file upload panel that accepts CSV, JSON and XML format from a panel found at the root URL ending in "/admin".
+A user without the true boolean value in this position will get redirected to the root_path.
+A test CSV file is provided in the root file directory called "admin_upload_test.csv"

 - PG_Search: